Glocktober/AWSconsoleSSO/README.md

 ### Create a User or Role with this Policy

 Apply the policy in one of two ways:
-* Attach the policy to an EC2 IAM Role and attach to the EC2 instance `awscon` is hosted.
+* Attach the policy to an EC2 IAM Role and attach to the EC2 instance `AWScons` is hosted.
 * Attach the policy directly to an IAM user account.

 For EC2:
-* In IAM create a new role, for EC2, and attach the policy (`AWSconAssume` in our example) to this role.
+* In IAM create a new role, for EC2, and attach the policy (`assumeSSOpolicy` in our example) to this role.
 * Attache this role to the EC2 instance the code will be running on.

 For IAM user:
 * Create an IAM user (say `AWSconSSO`) with only API keys and save the keys
-* Apply the policy (`AWSconAssume` in our example) to this user
+* Apply the policy (`assumeSSOpolicy` in our example) to this user
 * On the hosting sever create a credentials file containing the API keys
 * Use the config options `aws_credentials_file` and `aws_profile` in the aws_config stanza of config.py

-The EC2 Role is the preferred method when `awscon` is hosted in AWS; the IAM User account is required if `awscon` is not being hosted in AWS.
+The EC2 Role is the preferred method when `AWScons` is hosted in AWS; the IAM User account is required if `AWScons` is not being hosted in AWS, or hosted with outher API applications.

 ## Create the config.py Configuration File

 An example file is provided `config.py.sample'.
-You can use this file as a framework to create a config.py file that will be located in the same directory as the `AWScon` app.py file.
+You can use this file as a framework to create a config.py file that will be located in the same directory as the `AWScons` app.py file.

 There are three sections in the config.py file: